LCC-CIT/CS296N-CourseMaterials/CS296N_Syllabus.md

 - Quizzes cannot be taken after the due date.

+- No late assignments accepted after Tuesday of week 11, finals week.

 - Exceptions will only be made for illness or emergency situations.

 ### Academic Honesty